NotCrymy/NotCrymy/README.md

 Hi, I’m @NotCrymy
-I’m interested in computer science, IA and all sort of code in general as long as it leads to something interesting, funny or useful, currently learning computer science and digital simulation in France.
+I’m interested in computer science, IA, cybersecurity as long as it leads to something interesting, funny or useful, currently learning computer science and digital simulation in France.
 You can reach me by discord @ Crymy

 <!---